eventql/eventql/doc/internals/architecture.md

 So each EventQL server in a cluster stores a number of table partitions that were assigned to it.
-Internally, a single table partition is stored as a log structured merge tree of "cstables", also known as "columnar storage table".
+Internally, a single table partition is stored as a log structured merge tree of "cstables", also known as "columnar storage tables".
 A cstable is a container file that stores many rows of a given schema in column-oriented layout.

 Clients connect to an EventQL cluster to create and manage tables, insert and update rows into tables and execute queries.
-When a client wants to executes a SQL (or MapReduce) query on the data it can be sent to any server in the cluster.
+When a client wants to executes a SQL (or MapReduce) query on the data it can sent the query to any server in the cluster.

 To execute a query, a server will first identify all tables referenced from the query and then, for each table, identify the partitions that need to be scanned to answer the query (taking into account WHERE restrictions on the primary key).
-It will then rewrite the query into shards (in a simple query, one shard per partition) so that as much work as possible can be performed on the individual query shard.
-The, all shards of the query are executed in parallel on the servers that store the respective partitions, minimizing data transfers.
-On each shard, the subset of the data that is required to answer the query (i.e. only the actually referenced columns in the table) are loaded from the cstables on disk.
+It will then rewrite the query into shards (in a simple query, one shard per partition) so that as much work as possible can be performed local to the data.
+Then, all shards of the query are executed in parallel on the servers that store the respective partitions, minimizing data transfers.
+On each shard, the subset of the data that is required to answer the query (i.e. only the actually referenced columns in the table) is loaded from the cstables on disk.
+Finally, all shard results are merged and sent back to the client.

 ### Consistency & Durability